Bridgeland stability condition

-In mathematics, and especially algebraic geometry, a Bridgeland stability condition, defined by Tom Bridgeland, is an algebro-geometric stability condition defined on elements of a triangulated category.
 The case of original interest and particular importance is when this triangulated category is the derived category of coherent sheaves on a Calabi–Yau manifold, and this situation has fundamental links to string theory and the study of D-branes.
 Such stability conditions were introduced in a rudimentary form by Michael Douglas called $\Pi$-stability and used to study BPS B-branes in string theory.
-This concept was made precise by Bridgeland, who phrased these stability conditions categorically, and initiated their study mathematically.
+This concept was made precise by Tom Bridgeland, who defined stability conditions and initiated their study mathematically, and after whom the concept is named.